JerryLuCode/Google-Github-course/README.md

 # Google-Github-course
 coursera google github course week 3 assignment
+This is a new edit on this repo.